 In 2005 the Lord-Lieutenant's Fund for Youth was launched by Lady Mary Holborow and the Vice Lord-Lieutenant, Michael Galsworthy.
 The Fund aims to support achievement and inspire exceptional ability wherever it's found amongst youth in Cornwall.
 The intention is to help youngsters who have demonstrated an outstanding talent and aptitude in one way or another - whether in the field of sport, the arts, voluntary service, science or enterprise, amongst many other possibilities - but who cannot progress their chosen career or ambition because of personal or family hardship, or disability.

 The Lord-Lieutenant's Trust Fund is supported by donations from individuals, the business community in Cornwall and further afield.
-The Fund is administered by the Cornwall Community Foundation and further information and application form are available on line.
 Any applications for funding should be made direct to the Cornwall Community Foundation.

 If you feel able to support this important project by making a donation, then please contact the Lord-Lieutenant via the Cornwall Community Foundation, Suite 1, Sheers Barton, Lawhitton, Launceston, PL15 9NJ or telephone: 01566 779333.